<?xml version="1.0" encoding="UTF-8"?>

 <pubDate>Tue, 31 Mar 2026 00:00:00 GMT</pubDate>

-<description>Google Labs shipped an AI design tool that generates high-fidelity UI from text prompts, exports real code, and uses DESIGN.md to enforce your design system across any AI coding tool.</description>
+<description>Google Stitch is an AI-native design tool from Google Labs that generates high-fidelity UI from prompts and exports real code.
+DESIGN.md encodes your design system as portable markdown any AI coding tool can read.</description>

 <category>tools-tips</category>